 Okay, so what’s a ward clerk?

-Sound like there’s a lot of opportunities awaiting you after graduation?
+Sound like there’s a lot of opportunity awaiting you after graduation?
 There is and we haven’t even gotten to the Ward Clerk part of the training yet!

 A Ward Clerk is a person who provides general administrative, clerical, and support services for a clinical unit like a medical or surgical ward, an intensive care unit, or an emergency department.
 So think about that, you can be running a whole department, or on your way to doing that in only 52 weeks!